 Northern Ireland is well connected to the rest of Europe as well as the United States and Canada.
 There are regular flights to Northern Ireland from all the main airports in the UK, Scotland and other main European cities.
 If you stay in Britain or Scotland, you can opt to journey by ferries, regular ferries ply from Britain and Scotland to Northern Ireland.

 Greatest Attractions of Northern Ireland

 Giant’s Causeway – Giant’s Causeway is Northern Ireland’s greatest attraction and the only UNESCO world heritage site in Northern Ireland.
 There are over 40, 000 basalt rock pillars perfectly hexagonal in shape presenting an incredible sight.
-Tourists can go a picturesque train ride between Giants Causeway and Bushmills.
+Tourists can go to a picturesque train-ride between Giants Causeway and Bushmills.
 The steam train passes through the most picturesque areas of Northern Ireland.

-Mourne Mountains – Located in the South east of Northern Ireland Mourne mountains is the highest mountains in Ireland.
+Mourne Mountains – Located in the Southeast of Northern Ireland Mourne mountains is the highest mountain in Ireland.
 The picturesque Mourne mountains are a perfect getaway for outdoor enthusiasts.
 You can enjoy many outdoor activities here including climbing, walking, bicycling, golfing, horse riding, fishing, and even driving.

 Marble Arch Caves – Located in the Fermanagh county, marble arch caves are in Northern Ireland is an extraordinarily popular attraction.
 The limestone caves are 4.5 km long, guided cave tours allow visitors to explore geological wonder.
 The caves are shut from October to March and during heavy rains.